Cerlog/02807-project/readme.md

 # Project name: Integrating Graph Clustering and Association Rule Mining on the Yelp Dataset for Detection of Global and Local Patterns

+# TODO:
+- Finish the readme
+- Requiremnts.txt
+- Add table of who did what
+- Add jupyter as pdf to overleaf
+- Go again through the report and re-read and re-read
+- Check the notebook and the .py files.
+- Go through the captions in the figures and tables in the report and double check.
+- Check all the XX's.
 ## Setup :wrench:

 **1. Clone the repository**